ModMaster Manual - Troubleshooting

 "Invalid write count (XXX) - request would exceed max PDU size (XXX bytes)"

-"Invalid write count (XXX) - request would exceed count limit (XXX bytes)"
+"Invalid write count (XXX) - exceeds count limit (XXX bytes)"

-The Coil/Discrete-Input request that you are attempting to send contains a count that exceeds the arbitrary count limit imposed by the current Modbus specification.
+The request that you are attempting to send contains a write count that is too large to fit in the 16-bit field of the request message.

 "Error response: Illegal data address"